craiglockwood/knifetalk/_posts/2019-07-22-dogs-dry-wood-rabbit-holing.markdown

-<blockquote class="largeQuote">“Keep your wood flat and lubricated…” - Geoff Feder</blockquote>
+<blockquote class="largeQuote">“At home, we don't talk about Dog House Forge…” - Jonathan Porter</blockquote>